kalliste/projectnotes/gamingrig/gamingpc.md

 There are 3rd party screens available, but not recommending those today.
 The other features of the $649 model are entirely inconsequential.

-### Dock
+### Dock for home / office

+A full docking station makes sense but only if it will using a dedicated monitojr, or if a separate (recent, high end) KVM device will be purchased.

-MOKIN Dual Monitor Docking station - supports both DisplayPort and HDMI Output (Only if the device will have a dedicated monitor) https://www.amazon.com/dp/B0BZV94FSF/
+MOKIN Dual Monitor Docking station - supports both DisplayPort and HDMI Output https://www.amazon.com/dp/B0BZV94FSF/

-If the device will be plugged into a Gigabyte M28U or M32U monitor with built-in KVM, one of the devices must be connected via USB-C, and it won't be the desktop.
+If the device will share a monitor with the full size PC and be plugged into a Gigabyte M28U or M32U monitor with built-in KVM, one of the devices must be connected via USB-C, and it probably won't be the desktop.

-Instead get a simple stand for the Steam Deck, and a high quality USB-C cable (important in this case - the monitor is picky about usb-c cables)
+Instead, get a simple stand for the Steam Deck, and a high quality USB-C cable (important in this case - the monitor is picky about usb-c cables)

 KUNSLUCK Stand
 https://www.amazon.com/Stand-Valve-Steam-Anti-Slip-Silicone/dp/B09TW292LK